euphonie/study-notes/Engineering Tools/Cloud/GCP/IAM.md

 ## Roles

+Collection of permissions.
+Grant roles to users, service accounts or groups.

 - **Primitive**.
 Affect all resources in a project but might be too coarse when handling sensitive data.
+- Can be applied at project level using
 	- **Owner**
 		- Invite members
 		- Remove members